Platform-OS/platformos-check/docs/checks/invalid_args.md

 | enabled | Whether the check is enabled. |
 | severity | The [severity](https://documentation.platformos.com/developer-guide/platformos-check/platformos-check#check-severity) of the check. |

-## When Not To Use It
+## Disabling This Check

-It is not safe to disable this rule.
+Disabling this check is not recommended.

 ## Resources